varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.2.rst

 ``bereq.is_bgfetch``
 --------------------

-``bereq.is_bgfetch`` is readable in backend contexts, and is true if the fetch takes place in the background.
+Added ``bereq.is_bgfetch``, which is readable in backend contexts, and is true if the fetch takes place in the background.
 That is, it is true if Varnish found a response in the cache whose TTL was expired, but was still in grace time.
 Varnish returns the stale cached response to the client, and initiates the background fetch to refresh the cache object.

 XXX: vcl_sub_XXX ...